Mongba Hanba: History

-On Saturday, the 16th day of the Meitei lunar month of "Inga" of 1651 Saka Year (1729 AD), a stone was brought from a marketplace in Langmaiching to Mongba Hanba's place.
-That stone was to make a statue of Hindu God Hanuman.
-Nine Umang Lais were brought and gathered at the Mongba Hanba's place.
-All these were buried in the place during the reign of King Garib Niwaj Pamheiba.
-So, the cult of God Mongba Hanba was replaced by that of Hindu god Hanuman during the reign of King Garib Niwaj Pamheiba.
+On Saturday, the 16th day of the Meitei lunar month of Inga, 1729, (during the reign of King Garib Niwaj Pamheiba), nine Umang Lais were brought and gathered at the Mongba Hanba's sacred forest and buried there, and a stone idol of the Hindu God Hanuman was installed.
+So, the cult of Mongba Hanba was replaced by that of Hanuman.

-On 6 June 1979, an association was formed for saving Mongba Hanba Umang.
-It struggled for controlling the Laipham (English: Sacred place) for worshipping the traditional deity.
+On 6 June 1979, an association was formed to save Mongba Hanba Umang.
+It struggled for controlling the sacred place for worshipping the traditional deity.
 There have been repeated attempts to revive the pantheon of the deity.
-However, there is still opposition from the religious body of the Mahabali Temple of Hindu God Hanuman.
+However, there is opposition from the religious body of the Mahabali Temple of Hanuman.

 During May 2015, an organization named Mongba Hanba Umang Laipham Kanba Lup appealed not to stop them from constructing a place of worship for God Mongba Hanba.
-The organization claimed that it had not stopped devotees of God Mahabali (Hanuman) for the last 36 years.
+The organization claimed that in 36 years, it had never prevented devotees of Hanuman from worshipping.
 The organization expected the same thing from the Hindu bodies not to stop them from establishing a place of worship for God Mongba Hanba in the complex.